HaoYuLiu0725/ds5_uwb_remote_control/README.md

 If you use Windows to configure UWB like me, and use virtual machine(VMware) to run Ubuntu,

-don't forget to unplug UWB connection and reconnect to the virtual machine
+don't forget to unplug UWB connection and reconnect to the virtual machine.

-Create serial port alias (fix USB port name)
+Create serial port alias (fix USB port name):

 (Optional but recommend, ttyUSB depends on plug in order of USB)
 ```bash